-NORD gratefully acknowledges Joseph Jankovic, M.D, Professor of Neurology, Director, Parkinson's Disease Center and Movement Disorders Clinic, Baylor College of Medicine, Department of Neurology, for assistance in the preparation of this report.
+NORD gratefully acknowledges Joseph Jankovic, M.D, Professor of Neurology, Distinguished Chair in Movement Disorders, Director, Parkinson's Disease Center and Movement Disorders Clinic, Baylor College of Medicine, Department of Neurology, for assistance in the preparation of this report.

 The main symptom of primary orthostatic tremor is the occurrence of a rapid tremor affecting both legs while standing.
 A tremor is involuntary, rhythmic contractions of various muscles.
-Orthostatic tremor causes feelings of unsteadiness or imbalance in the legs.
-The tremor associated with primary orthostatic tremor has such high frequency that it may not visible to the naked eye but can be palpated by touching the thighs or calves or can be detected by listening to these muscles with a stethoscope.
+Orthostatic tremor causes feelings of “vibration”, unsteadiness or imbalance in the legs.
+The tremor associated with primary orthostatic tremor has such high frequency that it may not visible to the naked eye but can be palpated by touching the thighs or calves, by listening to these muscles with a stethoscope, or by electromyography.
 The tremor is position-specific (standing) and disappears partially or completely when an affected individual walks, sits or lies down.
 In many cases, the tremor becomes progressively more severe and feelings of unsteadiness become more intense.
 Some affected individuals can stand for several minutes before the tremor begins; others can only stand momentarily.
 Eventually, affected individuals may experience stiffness, weakness and, in rare cases, pain in the legs.
 Orthostatic tremor, despite usually becoming progressively more pronounced, does not develop into other conditions or affect other systems of the body.

 The exact cause of primary orthostatic tremor is unknown (idiopathic).
 Some researchers believe that the disorder is a variant or subtype of essential tremor.
 Other researchers believe the disorder is a separate entity.
 Some individuals with primary orthostatic tremor have had a family history of tremor suggesting that in these cases genetic factors may play a role in the development of the disorder.
 However, more research is necessary to determine the exact, underlying cause(s) of primary orthostatic tremor.

-Primary orthostatic tremor affects males and females in equal numbers.
-Because many cases of primary orthostatic tremor often go unrecognized or misdiagnosed, the disorder is believed by some to be under-diagnosed, making it difficult to determine the true frequency of this disorder in the general population.
+Primary orthostatic tremor affects females slightly more frequently than males.
+Because many affected individuals of primary orthostatic tremor often go unrecognized or misdiagnosed, the disorder is believed by some to be under-diagnosed, making it difficult to determine the true frequency of this disorder in the general population.